johnretsas/divisions/python/README.md

 ## Setup

+- Ensure python is installed
+- Run `python -m venv venv` to set up a virtual environment
-- Clone the repo
+- Run `source venv/bin/activate` to activate the virtual environment
-- Run `npm install` to install dependencies
+- Run `pip install -r requirements.txt` to install dependencies
-- Run `npm test` to run the unit tests
+- Run `pytest` to run the unit tests
+- When finished, run `deactivate` to deactivate the virtual environment

 ## The task